 The Chief Executive Officer heads the Executive Board and its divisional heads and is responsible for ensuring compliance with the budget approved by the Board of Directors.
 The Deputy is appointed by the Board of Directors at the request of the CEO on a rotating basis.

-The authority to initiate and close enforcement proceedings employed by FINMA to assert, where necessary, supervisory law has been delegated by the Executive Board to the Enforcement Committee (ENA).
-This committee comprises three permanent members: the Chief Executive Officer (Chair), as well as the heads of the Supervisory Policy and Legal Expertise and Enforcement divisions.
+The authority to initiate and close enforcement proceedings employed by FINMA to assert, where necessary, supervisory law has been delegated by the Executive Board to the Enforcement Committee (ENA) and the Intervention and Escalation Committee (IEK).
+The ENA comprises three permanent members: the Chief Executive Officer (Chair), as well as the heads of the Supervisory Policy and Legal Expertise and Enforcement divisions.
+The members of the IEK are the Heads of the Enforcement division and the supervisory division affected by the relevant business matter on a case-by-case basis.

 Stefan Walter has been FINMA’s CEO since 1 April 2024.
 From 2014 to 2024, he was Director General at the European Central Bank (ECB).
 Prior to this, he held a management position at Ernst & Young, was Secretary General of the Basel Committee on Banking Supervision and held management positions at the Federal Reserve Bank of New York.